ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 As Yocto needs to fetch the source code for the required packages during compilation, the process takes quite a long time.
 To reduce compilation time, Forlinx provides pre-downloaded source code packages, which you can use as follows:

-Please go to Resource Download（[https://www.forlinx.net/resources/download-center.html](https://www.forlinx.net/resources/download-center.html)）.
+Please go to Resource Download（[https://www.forlinx.net/resources/download-center.html](https://www.forlinx.net/resources/download-center.html).
 On that page, select " OK3588-C/C2" or "OK3588S2-C" page.
 Under "RESOURCES" -> "Yocto Packages", you will find "downloads.tar.xz".
 Extract the downloaded source package into the OK-yocto-source directory.

 ![Image](https://www.forlinx.net/docs_assets/images/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual/image_1780388922283.png)

 #### 2.5 Utility Tools

 The SDK contains executable tools for Linux, macOS, and Windows.
 However, the tools directory fetched in the previous step only includes the tools for Linux.
-To use the tools on macOS or Windows, please download via the link below.
+To use the tools on macOS or Windows, please download via the link below:

 [https://github.com/FLembedded/buildroot\_dl/releases/download/tools/tools.tar.xz](https://github.com/FLembedded/buildroot_dl/releases/download/tools/tools.tar.xz)

-### 3\.
-Building Yocto Step by Step
+### 3. Step-by-Step Guide to Building Yocto

 #### 3.1 Host Setup